RicercarG/NYU-Greene-HPC-Cheatsheet/QuickStart.md

 	- `Name Your Singularity Folder`: Since you can have multiple singularity environments, you should give a unique name to your singularity folder. <span style="color:orange">You will use this name to activate your singularity environment.</span> It's a good practice to set up a new singularity environment for each project.<br>
 	- `cuda version`: This should be based on your project.
 If not specified, cuda 11.8 works for most cases.<br>
 	- `Size of overlay`: This decides how large and how many python libraries you can install.
 For LLM or Diffusers projects, I empirically recommand `overlay-50G-10M`.
+	- `Open on demand jupyter notebook?`: The way of running jupyter notebook on hpc is using `open on demand`.
+Some operations need to be done to enable your conda environment to be recognized by notebook.
+Type 'y' to let the script do the work for you.
 </details>

 #### Step5: Activate the singularity and conda environment